The Increasing Need for Electric Vehicle Cyber Security

 VP Innovation

 Did you know that experts predict 125 million electric vehicles on the road by 2030?
-If the International Energy Agency achieves their goal, this is a conservative estimate, as the [email protected] initiative hopes to make electric vehicles make up 30% of the cars on the road by 2030, totalling an incredible 220 million vehicles.
+If the International Energy Agency achieves their goal, this is a conservative estimate, as the EV30@30 initiative hopes to make electric vehicles make up 30% of the cars on the road by 2030, totalling an incredible 220 million vehicles.

 Electric vehicles are an exciting step forward in Smart Mobility, improving the quality of the air that we breathe, tackling issues such as noise pollution and greenhouse gas emissions, and working towards better energy security for the future.
 However, as with any new technology, especially one which controls the safety on our roads, security factors need to be considered front and center.